 Depending on your training program and exercise modality, your body will utilize energy differently.
 Consider how you feel when you’re running at a steady state around the track as compared to performing sprint intervals.
-Maintaining a steady state pace while you run, as compared to sprinting, left gasping for breath, is really the difference between aerobic vs. anaerobic training.
+Maintaining a steady state pace while you run compared to sprinting where you are left gasping for breath, is really the difference between aerobic vs. anaerobic training.

 Your body utilizes energy in two distinct ways; aerobic vs anaerobic.
 Aerobic, means with oxygen, therefore while you’re training in an aerobic state, your body has a sufficient amount of oxygen to provide the energy which is necessary to sustain an exercise for a prolonged period of time, without tapping into other energy reserves.

 Any low to moderate steady-state exercise is considered aerobic.
 Steady-state exercise can be things like walking, running, cycling, and even climbing stairs.

 The aerobic pathway produces a significant amount of energy and utilizes all three macronutrients: carbohydrates, fats, and protein for fuel.

 When the oxygen supply can’t simply keep up with your body’s energy demands, different energy supplies will be utilized, thus transitioning into an anaerobic state.

 Anaerobic Training Benefits